azizahmad7751/cloud-Detection-App/README.md

 # Cloud Detection App

 A web application built with Flask that allows users to upload satellite images for cloud detection.
-Using image processing techniques and a pre-trained model, the app provides a prediction of cloud presence along with a confidence score.
+Using image processing techniques and a CNN Deep Learning model, the app provides a prediction of cloud presence along with a confidence score.

 ## Features